No. 4 UConn beats Georgetown, but Fudd injured again

-HARTFORD, Conn.
-(AP) — Aaliyah Edwards scored 17 points and grabbed 11 rebounds as No. 4 UConn opened up a close game in the second half to beat Georgetown 65-50 on Sunday.
+Aaliyah Edwards scored 17 points and grabbed 11 rebounds as No. 4 Connecticut opened up a close game in the second half to beat Georgetown 65-50 on Sunday.

 But the Huskies, who were forced to postpone a game a week ago because of a lack of healthy players, saw leading scorer Azzi Fudd go down in the first half when she appeared to reinjure her right knee.
 Fudd was playing in just her second game back after missing the previous eight after hurting that knee in December.